GENIVI/CANdevStudio/README.md

 ```
 PC configuration:

-1. Install libqtCannelloniCanBusPlugin.so that is build along iwth CANdevStudio.
+1. Install libqtCannelloniCanBusPlugin.so that is built along with CANdevStudio.
 You can either copy it manually to Qt plugins directory or use "make install" to do it automatically.
 2. Create new project in CANdevStudio and add CanDevice node
 3. Configure CanDevice:
    1. backend: cannelloni